On the derived functors of destabilization and of iterated loop functors: Constructing chain complexes

-Singer \cite{singer_invt_lambda} constructed a chain complex $\Gamma^+_\bullet M$ which computes the homology of $M$ over the Steenrod algebra as a sub-complex of a larger complex $\Gamma_\bullet M$.
-Using the method of Hung and Sum \cite{hung_sum} (adapted to the prime $2$) it is possible to show the following:
+Singer \cite{singer_invt_lambda} constructed a chain complex $\Gamma^+_\bullet M$ that computes the homology of $M$ over the Steenrod algebra as a sub-complex of a larger complex $\Gamma_\bullet M$.
+Using the method of Nguy{\~\ecircumflex}n H. V. H{\uhorn}ng and Nguy{\~\ecircumflex}n Sum \cite{hung_sum} (adapted to the prime $2$) and the material presented here, it is possible to show the following:

 \begin{prop} There is a natural inclusion of chain complexes